-The Pit River Tribe will utilize its existing US EPA CWA 106 and 319 programs to extend its water quality monitoring technical expertise to the Fall River Mills Unit.
+The Pit River Tribe will utilize its existing US EPA CWA 106 and 319 programs to extend its water quality monitoring technical expertise to the Fall River Valley Unit.
 Through public scoping meetings the Tribe will expectantly gain input on the development of this plan.
 In addition, Tribal wildlife grant and other habitat restoration grant funds (under such programs as those administered by the Bureau of Reclamation, USFWS, EPA and other agencies) will be sought by the Tribe to promote habitat preservation and restoration projects targeting native and threatened species.

 It appears that upper Spring Creek contains the largest remaining population of Shasta crayfish; currently the Shasta Crayfish Technical Review Committee, formed by the recent Pit 1 Project and Hat Creek Project License orders, has proposed a singal crayfish barrier project at Spring Creek.
-In an attempt to support these efforts by the committee the Tribe will provide access to the area for restoration efforts and will provide interpretive programs on the Shasta Crayfish at the restoration site.
+In an attempt to support these efforts by the committee the Tribe will provide access to the area for restoration efforts.
 In conjunction to the various studies and surveys proposed to take place, recovery and enhancement efforts pertaining to the Shasta Crayfish will be a part of the final Wildlife and Habitat Management Plan.